The cohomological Hall algebra of a preprojective algebra

-The constructions in the present paper follows similar idea as \cite{SV2}.
-When $Q$ is the Jordan quiver, the Nakajima quiver variety is isomorphic to $\Hilb^n(\Aff^2)$, the Hilbert scheme of $n$ points on $\Aff^2$.
-Schiffmann-Vasserot constructed an action of the elliptic Hall algebra on the equivariant $K$-theory of $\coprod_{n\in\bbN}\Hilb^n(\Aff^2)$ \cite{SV2}.
-Feigin-Tsymbaliuk independently constructed an action of the Feigin-Odesskii shuffle algebra on the equivariant $K$-theory of $\coprod_{n\in\bbN}\Hilb^n(\Aff^2)$ \cite{FT}.
-A homomorphism from the elliptic Hall algebra to the shuffle algebra is further given in \cite{SV2}, which is compatible with their actions.
 The machinery in the present paper, applied to the special case when $A$ is the Chow group, and $Q$ a quiver without edge-loops, gives a new construction of the Yangian, in terms of cohomological Hall algebra.
 This is an affine analogue of the classical theorem that the (extended) Ringel-Hall algebra of $Q$ is isomorphic to $U_q(\mathfrak{b}_Q)$ \cite{Ring}.
-Although this special case might be expected by analogy with \cite{SV2}, no precise statement or proof had been given.
-As a corollary, we provide a shuffle description of the Yangian, which was not known previously, though a similar description for the quantum loop algebra $U_q^+(L\fg_Q)$ has been known in various special cases (see \cite{En1} for the case when $\fg$ is of finite type which is not $G_2$, \cite{SV2} when $\fg=\widehat{\fg\fl_1}$, and \cite{Neg} when $\fg$ is $\widehat{\fs\fl_n}$).
+Although this special case might be expected by analogy with \cite{SV2}, no precise statement or proof had been given (see the remarks after Theorem~\ref{ThmIntr:Yangian} for the technicality in the proof).
+Note that as a corollary, our construction applied to Morava $K$-theory does satisfy Lusztig's character formula for $n=0$.
+Another application is a shuffle description of the Yangian, which was not known previously, although a similar description for the quantum loop algebra $U_q^+(L\fg_Q)$ has been known in various special cases (see \cite{En1} for the case when $\fg$ is of finite type which is not $G_2$, \cite{SV2} when $\fg=\widehat{\fg\fl_1}$, and \cite{Neg} when $\fg$ is $\widehat{\fs\fl_n}$).

-The machinery developed in the present paper will be applied further.
-In a sequel \cite{YZ2}, we will show that the extended preprojective CoHA is a bialgebra, whose (reduced) Drinfeld double is a quantization of $U(\mathfrak{g}_Q[\![u]\!])$.
-In the case when $A$ is the Chow ring, we will construct the double Yangian as a suitable localization of the Drinfeld double of the extended preprojective CoHA.
-In another sequel \cite{Z15}, we will study the case when $A$ is the equivariant elliptic cohomology.
-The corresponding affine quantum group is the Felder's elliptic quantum group \cite{Fed}.
+Last but not least, through the present paper we set up the framework of studying affine quantum groups using cohomological Hall algebras, further applications of which are given in future publications, summarized in \S~\ref{subsec:intro_Kell} and \S~\ref{subsec:intro_crit}.